Individual Shrinkage for Random Effects: Feasible Weights for IW

-In order to obtain feasible minimax-regret optimal weights we shift from unconditional MSFE to MSFE that is conditional on the information set at time $T-1$.
-The following lemma is the analog of Lemma \ref{thm:0} for the conditional MSFE.
+To derive feasible MMR-optimal weights we shift from unconditional MSFE to MSFE conditional on the information set at time $T$.
+The next lemma is the analog of Lemma~\ref{thm:0} for the conditional MSFE.